Shopping Cart

 The breathing technique for deadlifts

-This process is called compressed breathing.
+This process is called press breathing.
 This builds up pressure in the torso and supports the spine.
 At the end of the exercise, exhale normally before taking another deep breath before lifting the weight again.

 Variations of the deadlift